 Today software engineers disappointed another person.
-When I was on a tram I saw a father with his daughter, a 5 maybe 6-year old child.
-The child took the father’s phone and started playing some clone of Flappy Bird.
-Apparently, the game froze or crashed, because suddenly the child turned towards the father saying: “It is not moving, do something!”.
-Unfortunately, the sentence was followed by “No, I don’t want to start over.
+I was on a tram when I saw a father with his 6-year old daughter.
+The child was playing a clone of Floppy Bird on the father’s phone.
+Suddenly, she turned towards the father, saying: “It isn’t moving!
+Do something!”.
+The game froze or crashed.
+Unfortunately, her next words were, “No, I don’t want to start over.
 Why did it crash?”.

-It is the question I ask every time a freshly updated app drains my phone battery at night and I wake up one hour later than I expected.
-Every time I have to restart my computer because the sound card driver has crashed… Even that one day when I got stuck in an elevator.
-Despite knowing nothing about elevators, I was absolutely sure it was not a mechanical problem but some failing software (then after one minute of pressing buttons it opened the door).
+“Why did it crash?” is the question I ask whenever I wake up one hour late because an updated app drains my phone battery at night, and the alarm clock doesn’t ring.
+I ask that question when I have to restart my computer because the sound card driver stopped working.
+Even that one day, when I got stuck in an elevator.
+Despite knowing nothing about elevators, I was sure it was a software failure, not a mechanical problem (then, after one minute of randomly pressing buttons, it opened the door and let me out).

-Once I met a random person who after asking what I do for a living said that he is a project manager and he hates programmers because they are liars: “They always tell you that something is going to be finished on time and they are always late.”
-At that time I was shocked and annoyed.
-However right now I think he may be right.
+Once I met a person who, after asking me what I do for a living, said that he is a project manager and he hates programmers because they are liars: “They always tell you that they will finish on time and they are always late.”
+At that time, I was shocked and annoyed.
+However, right now, I think he may be right.

 We have a problem with finishing things.
-If it wasn’t a problem we wouldn’t need “definition of done”.
-Somehow people can’t relay on us even when we say a task has been finished: “It is done, but…”.
+If it weren’t a problem, we wouldn’t need a “definition of done.”
+Somehow people can’t rely on us even when we say we have finished a task: “It is done, but…”.
 Could you imagine similar situations in different professions?

-“Ladies and gentlemen, we have reached our destination, now we only need to land on the runway.”
+“Ladies and gentlemen, we have reached our destination, but now we must land on the runway.”

-We do not like boring work.
-I am so guilty of that crime.
-In my opinion it is the main cause of software complexity.
-You have a bunch of experienced people and you tell them to write some CRUD, what will they do?
-Their job is extremely unchallenging and can’t be more boring, hence they try to find a “better solution”.
-Sometimes the outcome really is a better solution.
-Often the result is a mix of big data envy, hype driven development, the “I wish I worked at SpaceX” syndrome, and manifestations of omnipresent Anderson’s Law.
-Quickly we end up with something future employees will call “that f**ing overengineered legacy system”.
+We don’t like monotonous work.
+In my opinion, it is the leading cause of software complexity.
+You have a bunch of experienced people, and you tell them to write another CRUD.
+What will they do?
+Their job is unchallenging and can’t be more boring.
+Hence they try to find a “better solution.”
+Sometimes the outcome is a better solution.
+Often, the result is a mix of big data envy, hype-driven development, the “I wish I worked at SpaceX” syndrome, and manifestations of omnipresent Anderson’s Law.
+We end up with something future employees will call “that f**ing overengineered legacy system.”